tryone144/dotfiles/README.md

     reflector[etc]      -> updates pacman's mirrorlist once a week with German mirrors tmux                -> tmux config
     urxvt               -> urxvt config
-    vim                 -> .vimrc with sane defaults, few plugins wmscripts           -> various shell-scripts for dmenu/poweroff/volume/etc.
+    vim                 -> magic .vimrc with (too many) plugins, nvim compatible wmscripts           -> various shell-scripts for dmenu/poweroff/volume/etc.
-    xinit               -> .xinitrc and .xprofile for use with startx and hlwm/i3
+    xinit               -> .xinitrc and .xprofile for use with startx and i3/awesome/xmonad

 All files created on ArchLinux 64Bit machine.
 Filemanagement is done with GNU stow.